hrvthzslt/personal-site/content/posts/mnm.md

 ## Go to Shell

 The more important thing is I did this because I wanted to do some good old **POSIX** complaint shell scripting like the cool kids (or like not cool old people, same thing).
-I choose shell because it has the most universal compatibility, then I used **fzf** and **rg** so I made requirements that won't be available in all machines.
+I choose shell because it has the most universal compatibility, then I used **fzf** and **rg** so I made requirements that won't be available in all machines, they are not core utils...
 Did I made a mistake?
-I don't know, I don't care writing shell script this way was fun enough on itself.
+I don't know, I don't care, writing shell script this way was fun enough on itself.

 The primary knowledge source I used is: [https://www.shellscript.sh/](www.shellscript.sh), it's a beautiful site I highly recommend it if you're interested in this topic.